shlomo375/pursuit-rotor-task/README.md

 - `circle-time` The number of seconds to complete a round.
 Default: `"10"`.
 - `red-alert` Show **red** alert when the user mouse is **out** the rotor.
 Default: `"true"`
 - `green-alert` Show **green** alert when the user mouse is **in** the rotor.
 Default: `"true"`
+- `timer` Count down seconds before the experiment start.
+Default: `"0"`.
+(If the value is `0`, the experiment will start when the user on the rotor)

 ### Finish